reborg/pwc/README.md

 pwc is the parallel vesion of the venerable Unix command line utility wc modified to run in parallel on multiple cores using Clojure reducers.

+## What's missing

+pwc doesn't support being part of a pipe at the moment, so a filename is required (instead of optional like wc).

 ## How to install

-Please try:
+Please first try:

     java -version

-from the command line.
+from the command line to see on what Java version you're running (if Java is installed on your machine).
+Then follow the instructions below based on that.

+### java command not found

+Please install Java.

-### jdk 1.7
+### jdk 1.7 on a Mac

     brew install pwc

-if you're on a mac.

-### jdk  1.6
+### jdk  1.6 on a Mac

 Download the correct [jsr166.jar|http://g.oswego.edu/dl/concurrency-interest/] to your endorsed Java Home folder (on Mac Mountain Lion, /System/Library/Frameworks/JavaVM.framework/Versions/CurrentJDK/Home/lib/endorsed).
 A jsr166.jar is bundled with the github project if you happen to have jsk 1.6.0_51.

 ### Not on a Mac

-Other platforms are supported as a Java executable:
+Other platforms are supported as a plain Java executable:

     curl -O pwc.jar
     java -jar pwc.jar [-clmw] [file ...]